 How to get the right money-making ad targeting from Audience Insights

-Facebook has launched a bunch of tools that help advertisers and the latest tool that I love is Facebook analytics.
+Facebook has launched a bunch of tools that help advertisers, and the latest tool I love is Facebook analytics.

-The other tool that I love the most is Facebook audience insights, this tool is absolutely amazing because it helps me understand my target audience better and it’s more than just “search volumes” like in AdWords, it actually gives me a deeper look into what ticks my target audience.
+The other tool that I love the most is Facebook audience insights.
+This tool is amazing because it helps me understand my target audience better, and it’s more than just “search volumes” like in AdWords.
+It actually gives me a deeper look into what ticks my target audience.

-If you run Facebook ads and you haven’t spend 60% on Facebook audience insights, you are doing it wrong.
+If you run Facebook ads and haven’t spent 60% on Facebook audience insights, you are doing it wrong.

-Running ads is all about doing research and understanding your target audience BEFORE launching a campaign.
+Running ads is about doing research and understanding your target audience BEFORE launching a campaign.

 The better you understand your audience, the better you can sell them.